Home |Vacation

 #Note: The lake

-fishing deep into September.
+fishing through September.

 The first thing to remember is that what works on one lake may or may not work on another.
 Be ready to change strategies, presentation and colors.
 What worked in Canada might not work here.
 Don't be stubborn.
 If they aren't biting- change is good.
 THAT'S WHY THEY CALL IT FISHING AND NOT CATCHING.